AGVWC

 Working Groups

-*Land Management for Fire and Water: Aims to promote and support best practices for both fire safety and water retention in and around our watershed.
+*Fire/Water Land Management: Aims to promote and support best practices for both fire safety and water retention in and around our watershed.
 We hope to have work-exchange parties to help each other do the work at low cost.

 *Proposed Asphalt Plant: Description still to come.